 Best for: Airline pilots on Apple devices who want maximum automation.

-LogTen Pro has 160,000+ active pilots and 10,000+ five-star App Store reviews.
+LogTen Pro has 160,000+ active pilots and 10,000+ five-star reviews across app stores.
 Those numbers aren’t accidental.
 The app is polished, reliable, and deeply integrated with airline operations.
-Its AI auto-logging detects flights automatically, the airline schedule import works with 100+ airlines (American, Delta, Frontier, SkyWest, Allegiant, and others), and it includes career features like job matching through its ALPA partnership.
+Its crew schedule importer covers 100+ schedule formats spanning major US and international airlines, one-tap entry creation prefills time and GPS location, and it includes career features like job matching through its ALPA partnership.

 Strengths: Most mature ecosystem.
-AI-powered auto-logging.
+One-tap entry plus crew schedule import.
 Deep airline integrations.
 Career job matching.
 Excellent print quality for interview presentations.

-Limitations: Apple-only — no Android, no web app.
+Limitations: Apple-only, no Android, no web app.
 The Pro tier at $129.99/year is one of the most expensive options.
 Only supports EASA and FAA formats.
 The Basic tier at $79.99/year locks you out of key features like airline schedule import.
+The interface and overall user experience feel dated, much of the visual language has not meaningfully evolved in the last decade and lags modern Apple-native apps.
 If you switch to Android, you lose access to your logbook.
+For a deeper side-by-side, see our LogTen Pro alternative comparison.

 Best for: GA pilots already using ForeFlight for navigation and flight planning.